 PPAR-alpha is the primary target of peaCURE.
 It is one of the most versatile receptors in our bodies found on the cells in the adrenal gland, kidneys, brown adipose tissue, heart, skeletal muscle, liver, large intestine, small intestine… It is also an integral part of ketogenesis.
 In each of these positions PPAR-alpha exerts a number of different positive effects and its gene ontology further exposes an incredibly wide array of positive effects all over our bodies.

 GPR119 is present in our gastrointestinal tract and pancreas.
 Some of its major functions include regulating food intake and secretion of insulin and incretin.
-People with diabetes and diabetic pain will immediately recognize the benefits of GPR119, while food intake regulation makes peaCURE a perfect diet pill which reduces the amount of food you take in without any negative effects or starvation.

 This G-protein receptor was discovered recently and it is present in the brain (cerebellum, jejunum and ileum), but also in other places where it regulates the function of bone cells.
 More recent studies are further investigating the effects of GPR55 as it seems to be a very important part of our internal endocannabinoid system.

 CB1 is another incredibly important receptor which is found in the central nervous system, but also liver, lungs and kidneys.
 The effects of peaCURE on CB1 are not direct, but they are significant.
 The benefits come through the so-called Entourage effect with anandamide, an endogenous substance which exerts a variety of positive effects and affects the CB1 directly. peaCURE helps anandamide work a lot better, as we will explain below.

 CB2 is extremely important for immunity.
 It is found all over the immune system, B cells, hematopoietic cells and macrophages.